HangfireIO/Hangfire.io/pro/downloads.md

 ### Modern environments

-Apples to: **Visual Studio 2017, .NET Core CLI, NuGet.exe 3.5+**.
+Applies to: **Visual Studio 2017, .NET Core CLI, NuGet.exe 3.5+**.
 This will also work in **Visual Studio 2015**, but you'll be prompted for credentials each time you install a package, when *HangfirePro* feed is selected.

 Create a new file called `NuGet.config` in the root directory of your solution, and add the following contents.